 Feature holes include the right doglegged par four 3rd (where a couple of streams ask strategic questions), the downhill par three 6th (played downhill across a small pond to the green), and the par five 9th, which narrows considerably as the split fairway approaches the wetland-protected green.

-Stuart McLean, the Golf Digest SA Editor, sent us the following:
+Stuart McLean, former Golf Digest SA Editor, sent us the following:

 Vulintaba was born as Dunblane in 2009.
 Peter Matkovich designed nine holes, with the intention to increase it to eighteen once funds were available.